 - Recently completed prescriptions

-- Name and contact info of the prescribers (physician, physician assistant, nurse practitioner, etc.)
+- Name and contact info of the prescriber (physician, physician assistant, nurse practitioner, etc.)

 - Name and contact info for the pharmacy that filled the prescription(s)